 In sum, the conservatoires do what they do, and that’s fine.
 It’s just that as ethnomusicologists we seek to offer a broader soundscape and a broader social range.
 And anyway, for a sensitive musician, the intensity and grandeur of the folk style will be far more rewarding than those cute little conservatoire pieces.

-So after all this discussion of urban (and urbane) concert performance, we should return to the rural ceremonial setting by watching the Hua band playing their hearts out at a funeral on §C of the DVD with my book Ritual and music of north China: shawm bands in Shanxi.
+So after all this discussion of urban (and urbane) concert performance, we should return to the rural ceremonial setting by watching the Hua band playing their hearts out at a funeral—see my lengthy analysis here.

 See also my Folk music of China, ch.10, and its CD, as well as the 2-CD set China: folk instrumental traditions.
 In Chinese, my colleague Zhang Zhentao has also written well on them.
 See also my “Men behaving badly: shawm bands of north China”, in Gender in Chinese Music, pp.112–26.